Xiragi/keats_downloader/README.md

 - Convert variable names from camel case to snake case
 - Add an auto install script
 - Improve setup experience
+- Headless mode
+- Use of other drivers
+- Linux and Mac OSX support
+- srt download option
+- Auto add ffmpeg to path

 ## Requirements
 1. To install the python modules used by the project run the following in the directory.